Today's Top Gainer

 Pursuant to the provisions of Section 134(3)(c) read with Section 134(5) of the Companies Act, 2013, the Board of Directors, to the best of their knowledge and ability confirm that:

-a) in the preparation of the annual financial statements for the year ended March 31, 2018, the applicable accounting standards have been followed along with proper explanation relating to material departures;
+a. in the preparation of the annual financial statements for the year ended March 31, 2019, the applicable accounting standards have been followed along with proper explanation relating to material departures;

-b) the Board have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit and loss of the Company for the financial year ended March 31,2018;
+b. the Board have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit and loss of the Company for the financial year ended March 31, 2019;

-c) proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+care has been taken for the . properand maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

-d) the annual financial statement for the year ended March 31, 2018 have been prepared on a going concern basis; and
+d. the annual financial statement for the year ended March 31, 2019 have been prepared on a going concern basis; and

 As per the requirements of Central Government and pursuant to Section 148 of the Companies Act, 2013 read with the Companies (Cost Records and Audit) Rules, 2014 as amended from time to time, your Company has been carrying out audit of cost records relating to Lubricants business and accordingly such accounts and records are made and maintained by the Company.

-The Board, on recommendation of Audit Committee, has appointed M/s Dhananjay V. Joshi & Associates, Cost Accountants (Firm Registration No.000030), as Cost Auditors of the Company to audit the cost records of the Company for the financial year 2018-19 for a remuneration of Rs.
-2,75,000/- (Rupees Two lakhs seventy five thousands only) plus taxes as applicable and reimbursement of out of pocket expenses .
-As required, under the Companies Act, 2013, a resolution seeking Members approval for the remuneration payable to the Cost Auditor forms part of the Notice convening the 10th Annual General Meeting of the Company.
+The Board, on recommendation of Audit Committee, has appointed M/s Dhananjay V. Joshi & Associates, Cost Accountants (Firm Registration No.000030), as Cost Auditors of the Company to audit the cost records of the Company for the financial year 2019-20 for a remuneration of र 3,25,000/- (Rupees Three lakhs Twenty five thousands only) plus taxes as applicable and reimbursement of out of pocket expenses .
+As required, under the Companies Act, 2013, a resolution seeking Members approval for the remuneration payable to the Cost Auditor forms part of the Notice convening the 11th Annual General Meeting of the Company.
 There are no audit qualifications or reservations or adverse comments for the year under review.

 Pursuant to section 204 of the Companies Act, 2013 and Rules made thereunder, the Company has appointed M/s BS & Company, Company Secretaries LLP (Firm Registration No AAE-0638.) to carry out secretarial Audit of the Company.
 The secretarial audit Report is enclosed as Annexure H and forming an integral part of this Report.
 There are no audit qualifications or reservations or adverse comments for the year under review.